HomeLatest NewsOpinionAugmented Reality can reduce time, effort and cost to train workers

 Register Now →

 With advancements in AR and wearables such as smart glasses, the time, effort, and cost to train and promote workers in various industries will be reduced drastically.
 This is especially true in production, science, and medicine.
-Examples include providing procedural guidance for helicopter maintenance technicians, repair procedures for astronauts on the International Space Station, and diagnostics for doctors in training using imaging to guide them through procedures.
+Examples include providing procedural guidance for helicopter maintenance technicians, repair procedures for astronauts on the International Space Station, and diagnostics for doctors in training using imaging data to guide them through procedures.
 The applications, once mature, can then be applied to other work environments.

-The Standards Association (IEEE-SA) is developing standards for what it calls “next-generation, working-class computing,” which includes AR and wearables.
+The IEEE Standards Association (IEEE-SA) is developing standards for what it calls “next-generation, working-class computing,” which includes AR and wearables.
 The technologies will provide audio, visual, and even tactile features for real-time and on-the-job training.

 IEEE-SA also is developing technical standards for visual learning-focused applications for devices such as smart glasses.
-These standards will help grow AR content and training markets, and provide skills to those who need it most: workers in jobs at risk of automation.
+These standards will help grow AR content and training markets, and provide skills to those need it most: workers in jobs at risk of automation.

 Advertisement